 Sadly, the main cause of illness and death is from preventable or treatable conditions.

 One of the volunteer groups striving to change this is Smile Vanuatu.
 With 2017 marking their 7th visit to the island, each year they dedicate their time to improve oral hygiene through health promotion, education, research and activism.
-The group is made up of a variety of dentists, therapists and assistants from all Australian states.
+The group is made up of a variety of dentists,k therapists and assistants from all Australian states.

 A successful venture

 This trip alone saw them visit three primary schools, three kindergartens and one high school, examining 711 school aged children.
-They taught them how to effectively clean their teeth and gave them the tools to continue practising good oral health.
+They taught them how to effectively clean their teeth and gave them the tools to continue practicing good oral health.
 In total 27 emergency extractions and 23 restoration procedures were performed.

 Smile Vanuatu also offers a rural placement with third-year Bachelor of Oral Health students from Central Queensland University.
 They continue to be invited back to Vanuatu to assist with the public health programme and continue to bring a brighter future to patients they visit.